plevritis-lab/CELESTA/README.md

 ## How to define thresholds

-In the assign\_cell\_main( ) function, it requires four vectors to define the high and low thresholds for each cell type.
-The length of the vector equals to the total number of cell types defined in the cell-type signature matrix.Examples of the thresholds are provided under the folder:data.<br/> We would suggest start with the default thresholds and modify them by comparing the results with the original staining demonstrated below.<br/> The two vectors are required for defining the “high\_marker\_threshold”, one for anchor cells and one for index cells.
+In the `AssignCells()` function, it requires four vectors to define the high and low thresholds for each cell type.
+The length of the vector equals to the total number of cell types defined in the cell-type signature matrix.Examples of the thresholds are provided under the folder:data.<br/> We would suggest start with the default thresholds and modify them by comparing the results with the original staining demonstrated below.<br/> The two vectors are required for defining the “high\_expression\_threshold”, one for anchor cells and one for index cells.
 The thresholds defined how much the marker expression probability is in order to be considered as expressed.
-An example for defining high\_marker\_threshold is shown below: ![An example of high marker threshold](images/high_threshold_example.png) <br/> To find the proper threshold, the plot\_exp\_prob( ) function can be applied.
+An example for defining high\_expression\_threshold is shown below: ![An example of high marker threshold](images/high_threshold_example.png) <br/> To find the proper threshold, the `PlotExpProb()` function can be applied.
 Because the segmented data may have some compensation in the values which are the inputs to CELESTA, the expression probabilities are calculated based on the segmented data.
 It’s useful to compare the expression probabilities